-file now remains untouched when integrating the following services with Home Assistant:
+file will remain untouched when integrating the following services with Home Assistant Core 2022.6:

 - Google Calendar